Reidenbach Old Order Mennonites: Splits

 The table below lists all splits of more than one family until the middle of the year 1996:

 The reasons behind these splits have been published in a book, they can for short being described as "The Role of the Worldly Government split" in 1956, "The Bottled Gas" split in 1977, "The Fancy Carriage split" in 1981, "The Holy Kiss among Women split" in late 1985, "The Appointment Question split" in early 1987, "The Matthew, 12,36 Split" in late summer in 1987.
 These splits created groups of more than one family, separated families have to be added to it which also have a story of splits behind their formations.

-Since 1996 some more splits happened and new splinter groups were started, mostly one family units by now.
+Since 1996 some more splits occurred and new splinter groups were started, mostly one-family units by now.

 P.G. the Aaron Z. Martin group had a split in 2004, few years after they had built a meeting house on Wentzel Road, Terre Hill area forming the Wayne H. Martin group.
 In a short time of five years they were joined by a big part of the Kleine Reidenbach church, grew due to new marriages, built a meeting house and then were joined by the Harvey Z. Martin side of the Henry Hoover church in 2004.
-That created a split as the old question of "When and if it was right to ordain Aaron in a two weeks´ period after minister Henry was expelled?" was again discussed and created friction.
+That created a split as the old question of "When and if it was right to ordain Aaron in a two weeks' period after minister Henry was expelled?" was again discussed and created friction.
 Minister Wayne H. Martin supported Harvey's side now while not objecting to it in 1985 when still with the original group.
 Finally a new split resulted in 2004.